Fhilb/DW3000_Arduino/README.md

 ## Software
 For now, the library consists of the following functions:

+### init()
+This method will write all the necessary data to the DW3000 to work properly, e.g. data rate, channel, preamble length, but will also add all the "easy to miss" things pointed out by [github user egnor](https://gist.github.com/egnor/455d510e11c22deafdec14b09da5bf54).
+#### !!
+The init method has to be used before interacting with the DW3000 in any other way, because the Serial monitor and SPI are initialized there too !!

 ### getAnchorID()
 You can initialize the DW3000 library with an anchor id, which can be got back at a later time by this method.
 If no anchor id was given, it returns -1.